SalAlba/machine-learning/notes/deploy-flask-with-docker/README.md

 Hello, World!
 ```

-> ⚠️ If you are working on machine locally don't forget to stop the containers working in background by running the command
+> ⚠️ If you are working on machine locally don't forget to stop the containers working in the background by running the command

 ``` bash
 # $ docker stop <CONTAINER_NAME>